Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Admissible subsets and Littelmann paths

 {\xrightarrow{ }}

-A rational $\Om$-path of shape $\mu$ is called a Lakshmibai-Seshadri path if there exists a sequence of positive roots $(\de_1,\ldots,\de_{r})$ such that
+A rational $W_a$-path of shape $\mu$ is called a Lakshmibai-Seshadri path if there exists a sequence of positive roots~$(\de_1,\ldots,\de_{r})$ such that

-$\ell(\si_i)=\ell(\si_{i-1})-1$ and $a_i\scal{\mu\si_i}{\de_i^\vee}\in \nZ$.
+$\ell(v_i)=\ell(v_{i-1})-1$ and $a_i\scal{v_i\mu}{\de_i^\vee}\in \nZ$.

 \begin{Rem} Our definition of LS paths is slightly different from the one of Littelmann in \cite{Lit1} but nearly obviously equivalent.
-One only needs to notice that if $a=a_q=a_{q+1}=\ldots=a_{q+r}$ then the chain $(\si_q,\ldots,\si_{q+r})$ is an $a$-chain as defined by Littelmann. \end{Rem}
+One only needs to notice that if $a=a_q=a_{q+1}=\ldots=a_{q+r}$ then the chain $(v_q,\ldots,v_{q+r})$ is an $a$-chain as defined by Littelmann. \end{Rem}

-For the rest of this section we will need to work with a specific reduced expression of $p_\tau$.
-The reason for this choice will become clear later.
-Fix a total order on the set of simple roots $\{\al_1,\ldots,\al_d\}$ and write $\{\om_1,\ldots,\om_d\}$ for the corresponding fundamental weights.
+For the rest of this section we will need to work with a specific reduced expression of $t_\tau$.
+This choice is important in the proof of the third statement of Theorem \ref{LP2-9}; see \cite[\S 9]{LP2}.
+Fix a total order on the set of simple roots $\{\al_1,\ldots,\al_N\}$ and write $\{\om_1,\ldots,\om_N\}$ for the corresponding fundamental weights.
 We define the map

-The lexicographic order on $\nR^{d+1}$ induces a total order on the set $H(A_0,A_\tau)$.
+The lexicographic order on $\nR^{N+1}$ induces a total order on the set $H(A_0,A_\tau)$.
 Let